 I often check the numbers after printing the first master.
 I do this offline using Orban Loudness Meter.

 Why do I check them?
 Just to make sure I am not way off.

 For example, if it came in at -20 LUFS integrated, I would look to see if I could increase that number a bit, but only if the material allowed me to.
 If it doesn’t want to go higher, I generally won’t push it.

 This of course is rare in popular music.

-As always, if you are unsure, please take advantage of our Free Mix Review service so we can have a constructive conversation about your mix and its loudness sweet-spot.
+As always, if you are unsure, please take advantage of our Free Mix Review service so we can have a constructive conversation about your mix and its loudness potential.